 - Sunscreen, especially if you plan on spending much time on the lake.
 Being so close to the equator, it’s easy to burn quickly-especially when the air is so deceptively cool.

 The trek up can be a bit challenging if you’re carrying too much or trying to go too quickly.
 At the top, the temperature can be quite chilly, especially during the night, so bring a jacket or enough clothing to layer.
 Best to avoid times of extended rain, but, as it sits within a tropical rainforest, be prepared for it.
+Also best to avoid weekends and public holidays, or at least be willing to cross to the other side of the lake during those times, as local students can crowd the campsite and are prone to being disruptively loud.

 Keep an eye out for the Orang Pendek – Sumatra’s version of Bigfoot.
 The most frequent sightings are reported around Mt.
 Tujuh.